 "This interactive performance gets students thinking about about how their behaviour can affect other people,” says Constable Care Child Safety Foundation CEO David Gribble.
 "They will have a chance to get up on stage and play out their suggestions.
 This empowers them to make decisions about what kind of school, community and world they would like to live in."

-Our performance workshops 'Frenemies' for upper primary students and 'Isolation' for high school students use Forum Theatre to addressing bullying, cyberbullying, peer-pressure, empathy and resilience.
+Our performance workshops 'Frenemies', 'Screen Name' and 'Catch' for upper primary students and 'Isolation' for high school students use Forum Theatre to addressing bullying, cyberbullying, peer-pressure, empathy and resilience.

 Frenemies - Years 4-6